Theoretical study of transition matrix elements in cadmium for vacuum-ultraviolet generation in $^{229}$Th nuclear clock applications: Results and discussion

 Comparing the performance of the FS-CC (shifts) and IH FS-CC methods, it can be seen from Table~\ref{table:2} that a relatively good agreement between these implementations for singlet $\to$ singlet transitions is achieved up to the $5s^2/5s6s\: ^{1}S_0 \to 5s9p\: ^{1}P^{o}_1$ transition for those involving the $5s^2\: ^{1}S_0$ and $5s6s\: ^{1}S_0$ states and up to the $5s5d\: ^{2}D_2 \to 5s8p\: ^{1}P^{o}_1$ for those involving the $5s^2\: ^{1}S_0$ state.
 In these cases, the IH FS-CC method yields results that are generally closer to the CI+MBPT values, particularly for higher-lying transitions.
 For singlet $\to$ triplet transition, except for the transitions involving low-lying states up to the $5s8p\: ^{3}P^{o}_1$, all three methods give noticeably different results, with the values computed by IH FS-CC generally showing better agreement with those obtained from CI+MBPT.
+All considered methods agree with the experiment within the experimental uncertainty.

 In the case of linearly polarized light, the third-order nonlinear susceptibility per atom, $\chi_{a}^{(3)}$, can be expressed as~\cite{AVSmith1987}

 where

 and $S(\omega_1 + \omega_2)$ describes the shape of the two-photon resonance.
 Here, $\omega_{i}$ is the laser angular frequency, $\mu_{ij}$ are the $z$-components of the transition matrix elements coupling states $i$ and $j$.
 The summation runs over all intermediate states $l(m)$ (in the considered mixing schemes, these states are $n \: ^{1,3} P^{o}_1$), whose transition frequencies to the ground state $g$ are denoted as $\omega_{lg}(\omega_{mg})$.